prathje/tracey/README.md

 Whenever two persons meet, they create an encounter-based secret.
 In case of an infection, the infected party notifies all encounters using the individual secrets.
 While a public database distributes those notifications, only the original parties receive them.
-In addition to personal contacts, groups can also share a secret and The secrets can either be generated on demand or in advance.
+In addition to personal contacts, groups can also share a secret.
+The secrets can either be generated on demand or in advance.

 ## Todos